tektutor/openshift-aug-2026/Day1/README.md

 - the ID is a 256-bit Hash
 - one container represents one application
 - in some cases, multiple containers would be required to run a single application
+- every container runs in a separate namespace
 </pre>